rage/programming-23/data/part-9/6-more-examples-with-classes.md

         if name != "":
             self.__name = name
         else:
-            raise ValueError("The name can not be an empty string")
+            raise ValueError("The name cannot be an empty string")

     @property
     def student_number(self):